Welcome to the Konkle Lab!

 Self-organized emergence of modularity, hierarchy, and mirror reversals from competitive synaptic growth in a developmental model of the visual pathway

-Chandra, S., Khona, M., Konkle, T. & Fiete, I. (2024). biorxiv.
+Chandra, S., Khona, M., Konkle, T. & Fiete, I. (2024). bioRxiv.

 How does the primate brain combine generative and discriminative computations in vision?